iman-zamani/LLM-Assist-Clip/README.md

 # Project-Scope

-## Overview
-**Project-Scope** is a powerful utility designed to enhance the way you visualize, share, and manage project structures.
-With its intuitive tree-like structure visualization, recursive file search, and clipboard integration, **Project-Scope** simplifies the process of sharing both the structure and content of project files.
-It’s a versatile tool perfect for developers, technical writers, and teams who need to communicate codebases or project hierarchies efficiently.
+**Project-Scope** is a simple utility designed to enhance the way you visualize, share, and manage project structures.
+With its intuitive tree-like structure visualization, recursive file search, and clipboard integration, Project-Scope simplifies the process of sharing both the structure and content of project files.
+It’s a versatile tool perfect for developers, technical writers, and teams who need to communicate codebases or easily paste entire project structures and contents into LLMs (AI) for better handling and understanding.

 ## Key Features
 - **Project(directory) Tree Visualization**: Visualize project directories and file structures in a clean, hierarchical tree format.